101 – University of Guelph

 Supplementary Information Form for Students with Disabilities

 We strive to provide equal opportunity for academically qualified students with disabilities.
 We encourage all semester 1 applicants who feel their admission average does not reflect their true academic ability as a result of a disability to complete the Supplementary Information Form for Students with Disabilities.
-We take this form into consideration along with academics for applicants whose admission average falls within a discretionary range below the determined program admission average.
+We take this form into consideration along with academics for applicants whose admission average falls within a discretionary range of the final cut-off.

-We cannot consider high school applicants for direct admission to the Doctor of Veterinary Medicine (DVM) program.
-Before you can apply to the DVM program, you must complete at least 2 years of a degree program and 8 specific subject requirements.
+High school applicants cannot be considered for direct admission to the Doctor of Veterinary Medicine (DVM) program.
+Before you can apply to the DVM program, you must complete at least 2 years of an undergraduate degree program and 8 specific subject requirements.

 - your primary or first language is not English and